top of page

 Introduce Your Pronouns with Your Name

 "Hi, my name is Arien Reed and my pronouns are he, him, his.
-And you?"
+What are yours?"

 You can also insert your pronouns just after your name in your professional email signature.